-NOTE: Where required, an exterior wall flashing is
+NOTE: Where required, an exterior wall flashing is available.
 When penetrating a brick wall, a brick extension kit is available for framing the brick.

-D. Installing Roof Flashing and Vertical Termination Cap
+F. Installing Roof Flashing and Vertical Termination Cap

-To install roof flashing see Figure 8.16.
+To install roof flashing see Figure 8.18.